MicrosoftDocs/sql-docs/docs/relational-databases/stored-procedures/return-data-from-a-stored-procedure.md

 ### Examples of cursor output parameters

-In the following example, a procedure is created that specified an output parameter, `@currency_cursor` using the **cursor** data type.
+In the following example, a procedure is created that specified an output parameter, `@CurrencyCursor` using the **cursor** data type.
 The procedure is then called in a batch.

 First, create the procedure that declares and then opens a cursor on the `Currency` table.